k247tEK/archVM-Hyper-V/README.md

 logout & back in again.. and that should fix the sound.. again..

-or you can just keep on updating until `pulseaudio-module-xrdp` gets updated.. ;-]..
+or.. you can just live without sound on xrdp & keep on updating until `pulseaudio-module-xrdp` gets updated.. ;-].. welcome to arch..

 <br>